 There are three skill areas for a Voiceover Artist to work on.
 Within each of them are many, often surprising, sub-areas and very particular skills and abilities a successful voice actor needs.

+How to improve voice over skills?
 Professional voice actors work on their VOCAL, TECHNICAL and BUSINESS SKILLS

 Now what I’m going to go through here might seem overwhelming but you have to remember that all of us can learn all of these.
 We might be more naturally skilled in some areas but successful voiceover artists balance their time and energy between all three.
 Doing so can propel you to the next level of work and income.

 All three of these areas are interlinked.
 You could have the ‘perfect voice’ but not be creating the opportunities for work; you may be a marvel at networking and marketing but does your vocal skill level meet what you’ve written about yourself, what you have promised to deliver?
 Without the technical understanding, the ability to edit swiftly and professionally from your home studio, can you sustain your business?
 Probably not if a 5-minute job ends up taking hours each time.

 Most professional voice actors have undergone some form of voice acting training or had acting classes.
 A good voice actor understands that voice acting is not just about having a great voice.
 Read on to understand what you need to do make the most of your natural talent.

 - understand the mechanism